plforacle/mysql-enterprise-intro/introduction/introduction.md

 By the end of this workshop, you'll have a solid foundation in MySQL Enterprise Edition and be able to start building your own databases and applications.
 Our goal is to provide you with a comprehensive and practical introduction to MySQL Enterprise Edition.

-_Estimated Workshop Time: 90 minutes
+_Estimated Workshop Time:_ 90 minutes

+**Watch this MySQL Enterprise Edition Quick Introduction  Video**

 [](youtube:RJ9p5tUzlmY)